 You will not get an indication of the result at the time of the examination, as analysis of the images will take place after you have left the department.

-The radiographer and a radiologist (specialist imaging doctor) will report on review your examination at the earliest opportunity then make a written report and this will be sent to your the doctor who requested the examination.
+The specialist radiographer and a radiologist (specialist imaging doctor) will report on review your examination at the earliest opportunity.
+A written report will follow and this will be sent to the doctor who requested the examination.
 Allow 7-10 days for the doctor to receive the report.

 Finally we hope this information is helpful.
-If you have any questions either before or after the procedure the staff in the x-ray department will be happy to answer them.
+If you have any questions either before or after the procedure, the staff in the Imaging department will be happy to answer them.